How Forgiveness Heals

 Forgiveness and Healing

-What does my offer of forgiveness have to do with the healing of my own heart?
+How does my offer of forgiveness affect my heart?

-If someone has wronged me, why should I forgive that person?
+If someone has wronged me, why should I forgive?

 Aren't there some offenses that are unforgivable?